corei8/ordotools/rubrics/ranking.md

 13. The Octave Day of an Octave of the Third Rank, or of a Common Octave, which is of Major Double Rite
 14. DM, not of Our Lord,
 15. D,
-16. The Days within the Octaves of Christmas and the Ascension, sd (16.1)
+16. The Days within the Octaves of Christmas and the Ascension, sd (16.1 for SD)
 17. The days within Common Octaves,
 18. The Major Ferial Days and Vigils,
 19. The Octave Day of a Simple Octave, *i.e,* of a Feast of the Second Class,